go-gorp/gorp/README.md

 ## Installation ##

+    # install the library:
     goinstall github.com/coopernurse/gorp

+    // use in your .go code:
     import (
         "github.com/coopernurse/gorp"
     )

 ## Performance ##

-gorp uses reflection to construct SQL queries.
+gorp uses reflection to construct SQL queries and bind parameters.
 See the BenchmarkNativeCrud vs BenchmarkGorpCrud in gorp_test.go for a simple perf test.
-On my MacBook Pro gorp is about 5-10% slower than hand written SQL.
-I haven't done any work to tune performance, but there are probably some easy wins (like caching the constructed SQL statements for a given TableMap).
+On my MacBook Pro gorp is about 2-3% slower than hand written SQL.

 ## Examples ##